CSCfi/rstudio-daki/README.md

 # Rstudio-daki tools

 RStudio-daki tools are customised instances of rstudio, which is an integrated development environment (IDE) for R programming language, for analytics actvities of DAKI project.
-This repository helps us build a custom Rstudio as a containerised application which can then be deployed in CSC's [Rahti container cloud](https://rahti.csc.fi/) and can be accessed *via.* [notebooks environment](https://notebooks.csc.fi/).
+This repository helps us build a custom Rstudio as a containerised application which can be deployed in CSC's [Rahti container cloud](https://rahti.csc.fi/) and can also be accessed *via.* [notebooks environment](https://notebooks.csc.fi/).
 In the process of containerisation and deployment of these tools, this repository made use of openshift templates developed in one of other [CSC Github repositories](https://github.com/CSCfi/rstudio-openshift).
 Here, Rstudio images are built in docker environment.

 # Contents
 - [Rstudio for basic learning environment](#Rstudio-for-basic-learning-environment)